<- View All Modalities

 Ashtanga Yoga can be beneficial for a wide range of people, including beginners, experienced practitioners, athletes, people with stress or anxiety, and people with chronic pain.
 If you are considering trying Ashtanga Yoga, it is important to find a qualified teacher who can guide you through the practice safely and effectively.

-What health conditions is Ashtanga Yoga beneficial for?
+What is Ashtanga Yoga beneficial for?

 Who can practice Ashtanga Yoga?